Ninja-Squad/ninja-squad.github.com/_posts/2019-11-06-what-is-new-angular-9.0.md

 (which is an alias for the root module of your application).
 It now also accepts `platform` and `any`.
-The latter has no use for application developers like you and me, but the former could be useful if have several Angular applications or Angular Elements on the same page, and want them to share a service instance.
+The latter has no use for application developers like you and me, but the former could be useful if you have several Angular applications or Angular Elements on the same page, and want them to share a service instance.